Karthik2344/Cred_Frauad_Detection/README.md

 ## Machine Learning Algorithms
 - **Logistic Regression**

-## Evaluation Metric
-- Due to the class imbalance, model performance is measured using the Area Under the Precision-Recall Curve (AUPRC), which is more meaningful than traditional accuracy metrics.

 ## Results
 - The models were trained and evaluated using the AUPRC metric, focusing on identifying fraudulent transactions accurately.